hwayne/learntla-v2/docs/beginner/advanced-operators.rst

 This isn't much more complicated than the last sections, but this is the best place to put it.
 So we can now model concurrent algorithms and write complex liveness properties.
 You know what we can't do?

-Sum up sequence.
+Sum up a sequence.

-I mean sure, we can write a Pluscal algoirthm to do that:
+I mean sure, we can write a Pluscal algorithm to do that:

 .. spec:: advanced_operators/sum.tla

 But how the heck do you write ``SumSeq``?!

 We *can* do this with what we've learned so far, but it's really complicated and annoying and I don't expect you to figure it out on your own.
-Maybe I'll push it to an advanced section.
-For a long time, that was the only way you could do it.
-But motivated by the annoyingness of it, in 2018 TLA+ was updated to include recursive operators.
+Maybe I'll push it to a topic or something.
+But motivated by the annoyingness of summing sequences, in 2018 TLA+ was updated to include recursive operators.

 .. index::
   single: RECURSIVE